-Joan Jockey’s parentage is unknown.
-Her notoriety comes from her position as the bigamous wife of John de Vere, 16th earl of Oxford (1512-August 3, 1562).
-Oxford was still married to, but separated from his first wife (Dorothy Neville) when, at the end of May 1545, he went through a marriage with Joan at Whit Colne Church.
-Dorothy Neville, who died in about January 1548, had separated from her husband some time before May 1545, refusing to live “amongst such a bad companye as were about the Earle of Oxforde,” but divorce at this time in England was difficult and even divorced couples were not legally permitted to remarry.
-Sometime during the period from 1545-8, Oxford also had a mistress named Anne.
-Her surname has not survived, but she was the servant of Mr. Cratherode, the tenant at Tilbury Hall, and later married a man named Phillips.
-According to later depositions, “all theise women were shaken of by the same Earle of Oxforde by the aduise and workings of his Counsell before the said lady Dorothie dyed.”
-Joan Jockey’s dismissal, however, was singularly brutal.
+Joan Jockey’s notoriety comes from her position as the bigamous wife of John de Vere, 16th earl of Oxford (1512-August 3, 1562).
+Oxford’s legal wife, Dorothy Neville (d.c.
+January 1548) refused to live “amongst such a bad companye as were about the Earle of Oxforde.”
+Divorce at this time in England was difficult, and even divorced couples were not legally permitted to remarry, but at the end of May 1545, Oxford married Joan in Whit Colne Church.
+He also kept a mistress named Anne, a servant of Mr. Cratherode, the tenant at Tilbury Hall.
+She later married a man named Phillips.
+According to later depositions, the earl cast off both women “by the aduise and workings of his Counsell before the said lady Dorothie dyed.”
+Joan Jockey’s dismissal was singularly brutal.
 Five men, two of them Oxford’s brothers-in-law and another his trusted servant, John Smith, broke down the door of her house in Earls Colne, Essex, pinned her to the floor, and disfigured her with a knife.
 Her nose was either cut off or sliced at the base of the nostrils to make her appearance grotesque.
 Cutting off a woman’s nose was apparently a traditional punishment for a whore.
-Oxford was involved with another charge of bigamy, as well (see the entry under Margery Golding) but as far as is known he was never held accountable on any charges during his lifetime.
-Depositions taken in 1585 indicate that Joan Jockey was still alive but no one knew where she was living.
+Joan Jockey was still alive in 1585, but no one deposted at that time knew where she was living.

 ELIZABETH JOHNSON (c.1555-1575+)

 Elizabeth Johnson was the daughter of James Johnson of Dunham, Cheshire.
 In her late teens, in 1572, she was living in London with her uncle when she was lured away by a man claiming he could place her in service with a lady.
 Instead, he took her to a house in Paddington where she was held until the man’s master, George Puttenham (1529-October 1590) arrived.
 According to her later deposition, Puttenham “had his pleasure carnally with her” and for the next three years moved her from house to house as his concubine.
-In the spring of 1575, she was at his farm in Upton Grey when Puttenham’s wife, who lived only four miles away at Herriard, Hampshire, discovered her there.
+In the spring of 1575, she was at his farm in Upton Grey when Puttenham’s wife, who lived four miles away at Herriard, Hampshire, discovered her presence.
 Elizabeth was not Puttenham’s only victim.
-Her case and the stories of a number of other innocent young women are preserved in the records relating to Puttenham’s divorce case (see ELIZABETH COWDRAY).
-A detailed account of all of these instances can be found in Stephen W. May, “George Puttenham’s Lewd and Illicit Career,” Texas Studies in Literature and Language 50 (2), pp. 143-176.
+Her case and the stories of a number of other innocent young women are preserved in the records relating to Puttenham’s divorce.
+A detailed account can be found in Stephen W. May, “George Puttenham’s Lewd and Illicit Career,” Texas Studies in Literature and Language 50 (2), pp. 143-176.

 see ISABEL LINDLEY